 Grow with us describes our trust, and what we can offer schools interested in joining our trust/partnering with us.
 Please do not hesitate to get in touch via firstname.lastname@example.org, or, alternatively, by emailing our CEO, Emma Nicholls, on email@example.com.
 We look forward to hearing from you.

 This document provides a summary of the skills and experience of each of our trustees and members, as well as a photograph.
-Further to the recent appointment of two new trustees, it has been updated in October 2019.
+It was last updated in October 2020.

 This document lists the names and responsibilities of all our trustees and company members, as well as when they were appointed.
-It also provides a list of the people on the local governing bodies of our schools, and when they were appointed.
-This document has been extensively revised further to a number of changes to all bodies, which were effective in October 2019.
+It also provides a list of the people on the local governing committees of our schools, and when they were appointed.

 This download contains the annual audited accounts and directors' report for the year ended 31 August 2019.